 So began Ya’Acov’s three decades of study and practice with spiritual teachers and Elder Shamans from the Sami (European tradition), and Achuar and Sápara peoples of the Amazon.

-“Along the way I had to carve out a sense of normality and accept that this being’s soul, speaks the language of dance, ritual and prayer.
-I have come to recognise the fact that reawakening a sense of the magic, potential and splendour of creation in as many people as possible, is the blessing I am lucky enough to call my job!” says Ya’Acov.
+“Along the way I had to carve out a sense of normality and accept my soul speaks the language of dance, ritual and prayer.
+Re-awakening a sense of the magnificence, potential and splendour of creation, and providing tools for being as creative as we can with our healing and the more challenging aspects of life in a body on earth in as many people as possible, is the blessing I am lucky enough to call my job.” says Ya’Acov.

 His work is inspiring, contemporary and practical, and Ya’Acov’s audience includes people from all walks of life.
 In a time in which western society has become disconnected from ancestral and natural wisdom, much of his work is about education and removing the unhelpful mystique of the term ‘Shaman,’ meaning traditional healer.

-“As a species, we are in a crisis.
+“As a species, we are at a cross-roads.
+I have a strong vision for a future in which we have evolved our way of living to a more equitable, sustainable and ultimately much more fulfilling existence as part of the web of life that sustains us.
 Our work?
 To reach as many people as possible and support them to know who they really are, find their purpose and live meaningful lives.”